Scarlet Nexus: Sales

 In Japan, the PlayStation 4 version of Scarlet Nexus sold 20,160 physical units during its first week on sale, making it the fifth best-selling retail game of the week in the country.
 The PlayStation 5 version sold 11,008 units throughout the same week in Japan, making it the country's ninth best-selling retail game of the week.
 Scarlet Nexus was the fifth best-selling game of June 2021 in the United States, and was also the sixth best-selling game on both the Xbox and PlayStation charts that month.

 By April 2022, the game had sold 1 million units and reached 2 million players.

+By June 2026, the game had sold 2 million units.